 Read each passage and question.
 Then, follow the directions to answer each question.
-Mark your answers by circling the answer in your test booklet.
+Mark your answers by completely filling in the circles in your answer document.
+Do not make any pencil marks outside of the circles.
 If you need to change an answer, be sure to erase your first answer completely.

 One of the questions will ask you to write a response.
-Write your response in the space provided.
+Write your response in the space provided in your answer document.
+Be sure to keep your response within the provided space.
+Only responses written within the provided space will be scored.

 If you do not know the answer to a question, you may go on to the next question.
-If you finish early, you may review your answers and any questions you did not answer.
+If you finish early, you may review your answers and any questions you did not answer in this unit ONLY.
+Do not go past the stop sign.
 Today you will read a story about a girl whose family is from India and a poem that expresses how the speaker faces frightening experiences.
 After you finish the task, you will write an essay about a theme in the story and the poem.